 The Alternative – Ductless Fume Hoods

+Ductless fume hoods operate off a carbon filter system that recirculates filtered air into your building.
 Ductless hoods are often referred to as re-circulating range hoods.
-They filter the air, generally through a carbon filter, and then return the clean air back into the workspace.
+They filter the air and then return the clean air back into the workspace.
 They are self-contained filtered laboratory enclosures.
 Their primary features are mobility, they save energy, are easy to install and cheaper because no ductwork is required.

 The disadvantage is that workers are at a greater risk of chemical exposure, filter maintenance is required, they can be noisy due to the internal blower and there are limited applications for filter options.

 Ductless fume hoods are ideal for labs that require mobility, handle light to moderate chemical loads and are looking for a cost-effective option from both an installation and operational perspective.